rsdoiel/antenna/archives/2025/going_electric_2025.12.md

 ---

-## 2025 Porsche Macan EV review – a good car, but is it a good EV?
+## 2025 Porsche Macan Electric review – a good car, but is it a good EV?

 date: 2025-03-27, from: Electrek Feed